Absence due to sickness

 Parental leave, paternity leave and special maternity leave

 The maximum length of unpaid parental leave is 158 working days, during which the parent receives parental allowance under the Health Insurance Act.
-Both parents are entitled to take full or
+Both parents are entitled to take full or part-time parental leave.

 Fathers are entitled to take paternity leave for up to 54 working days.
 Of these, the first 6 days are with pay.
 Paternity leave may be taken between 0 and 18 working days over a maximum of four periods during maternity and parental leave.
 The rest of the paternity leave (36–54 working days) may be taken immediately after the end of parental leave or postponed until the child reaches the age of two, over no more than two periods.